Lou Merloni

-Louis William Merloni (born April 6, 1971), nicknamed "Sweet Lou", is an American radio personality and a former Major League Baseball player.
-Merloni played for his hometown Boston Red Sox from 1998–2002 and again for part of 2003.
-He also played for the San Diego Padres, Cleveland Indians, and Los Angeles Angels of Anaheim.
+Louis William Merloni (born April 6, 1971), nicknamed "Sweet Lou", is an American sportscaster who currently serves as the primary color analyst for the Boston Red Sox on the New England Sports Network (NESN).
+A former Major League Baseball player, Merloni played for his hometown Boston Red Sox from 1998–2002 and again for part of 2003.
+He also played for the San Diego Padres, Cleveland Indians, and Los Angeles Angels of Anaheim in MLB, as well as Nippon Professional Baseball's Yokohama BayStars.

 Amateur career

 A native of Framingham, Massachusetts, Merloni graduated from Providence College in 1993 and still holds several single-season and career records for the now-defunct Friars baseball team.
 In 1991, Merloni played collegiate summer baseball for the Bourne Braves of the Cape Cod Baseball League (CCBL), and returned to the league in 1992 to play with the Cotuit Kettleers.
 He was inducted into the CCBL Hall of Fame in 2010.

 Professional career

-Merloni hit a home run in his first major-league at bat in Fenway Park, a 3-run home run off of José Rosado on May 15, 1998.
+Merloni hit a home run in his first major-league at bat in Fenway Park, a three-run home run off of José Rosado on May 15, 1998.
 While with Boston, his frequent reassignments between the Red Sox and their Triple-A affiliate Pawtucket Red Sox caused local sportswriters to coin the term "Merloni Shuttle" to refer to Boston's transfer of players between the clubs.
 Merloni became popular with Boston fans for his local roots and reliable pinch hitting.
 Merloni hit .294 for his career as a pinch hitter.

+He played part of the 2000 season with Yokohama BayStars of Japan's NPB, before returning to the United States with the Red Sox in July.
+He remained with the Red Sox through the 2002 season.
+He was placed on waivers by the Red Sox at the end of Spring Training in 2003, and was claimed by the San Diego Padres.
+The Padres traded him back to the Red Sox in August 2003.

+Merloni would sign with the Cleveland Indians ahead of the 2004 season, a season which would see many of his former teammates in Boston win the Red Sox's first World Series championship in 86 years.

+While never an everyday player, Merloni would play just 14 more MLB games following the 2004 season.
+He signed with the Los Angeles Angels of Anaheim for 2005, but played just five games for the Angels that season as he battled a severe ankle injury that kept him out most of the season.
+He signed a minor league contract to return to the Indians for the 2006 season.
+After beginning the 2006 season with the Triple-A Buffalo Bisons, Merloni was called back up to the majors on May 17, 2006.
+He appeared in nine games for the Indians during that season, which would be the final nine games of his major league career.